dsccommunity/xPSDesiredStateConfiguration/README.md

 * **[Boolean] Hex** _(Write)_: Indicates if data will be expressed in hexadecimal format.
 If specified, the DWORD/QWORD value data is presented in hexadecimal format.
 Not valid for other types.
 The default value is $false.
 * **[Boolean] Force** _(Write)_: If the specified registry key is present, Force overwrites it with the new value.

-### xWindowsOptionalFeature
-Note: _the xWindowsOptionalFeature is only supported on Windows client or Windows Server 2012 (and later) SKUs._

-* **Name**: Name of the optional Windows feature.
-* **Source**: Specifies the location of the files that are required to restore a feature that has been removed from the image.
-   - You can specify the Windows directory of a mounted image or a running Windows installation that is shared on the network.
-   - If you specify multiple Source arguments, the files are gathered from the first location where they are found and the rest of the locations are ignored.
-* **RemoveFilesOnDisable**: Removes the files for an optional feature without removing the feature's manifest from the image.
-   - Suported values: $true, $false.
-   - Default value: $false.
-* **LogPath**: Specifies the full path and file name to log to.
-   - If not set, the default is %WINDIR%\Logs\Dism\dism.log.
-* **Ensure**: Ensures that the feature is present or absent.
-   - Supported values: Present, Absent.
-   - Default Value: Present.
-* **NoWindowsUpdateCheck**: Prevents DISM from contacting Windows Update (WU) when searching for the source files to restore a feature on an online image.
-   - Suported values: $true, $false.
-   - Default value: $false.
-* **LogLevel**: Specifies the maximum output level shown in the logs.
-   - Suported values: ErrorsOnly, ErrorsAndWarning, ErrorsAndWarningAndInformation.
-   - Default value: ErrorsOnly.

 ### xEnvironment

 * **Name**: Indicates the name of the environment variable for which you want to ensure a specific state.